omega8cc/boa/docs/FILES-SYMLINK.md

 host and off for the others:

 - **omega8.cc-hosted** — the system hostname ends in `.aegir.cc`.
 Both toggles are
-  **forced on automatically at run time**, overriding whatever `/root/.barracuda.cnf` says.
-Nothing to set: the hosted fleet always runs the nightly auto-fix and orphan report.
-Because the override is evaluated on every run, it also enables already-installed hosted boxes without editing their cnf.
+  **seeded to `YES` in `/root/.barracuda.cnf`** by default: Barracuda writes them as ordinary cnf lines when they are not already present, so the hosted fleet runs the nightly auto-fix and orphan report out of the box.
+They stay **fully operator-toggleable** — set either to `NO` in the cnf and it stays off; the `YES` default is applied only when the line is absent, never forced on each run.
+  Already-installed boxes that do not yet carry these lines pick up the default on their next Barracuda run.
 - **Self-hosted** — neither an `.aegir.cc` hostname nor a `/root/.host8.cnf` marker.
   **Off by default, opt-in.** Enable them in `/root/.barracuda.cnf` if and when you want the nightly automation.